Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 Music drifting into the street.

-Malaysia felt messy, vibrant, humid, cultural, and spontaneous.
+Malaysia felt spontaneous.

-Singapore felt polished, efficient, futuristic, and calm.
+Singapore felt calm.

 The food.